 Red-hot pokers became very unpopular in the garden for a while but whilst I do have some of the more common and slightly vulgar red and yellow flowered varieties the more subtle orange and yellow (as pictured below) or the completely yellow ones such as Kniphofia 'Percy's Pride' take some beating in the garden.

-With a variety of species you can have Kniphofia in flower from late spring into autumn too.
+With a variety of species, you can have Kniphofia in flower from late spring into autumn too.

 These look great dotted around the border to add height and architectural interest or can look great planted en masse under a tree.

 The only problems I find with them are slugs and snails seem very attracted to them but as they are quite tough you can use this to your advantage and use this plants as an easy way to find and then destroy the slugs and snails without the danger that they will have destroyed your plant in the meantime.
-The other problem is they can turn into enormous clumps which are hard work to lift and divide.

 Kniphofia growing guide